cyTVDN/cyTVDN/README.md

 **Using the Cray compiler causes weird OpenMP behavior when combined with MPI, where all threads attempt to use the same single core!
 But this doesn't happen on a single node interactive job, and I don't know why.
 Using the Intel compiler did not have this problem.**

 #### MPI
 For datasets that are too large to fit in RAM on a single machine, an MPI implementation is provided.
+You will need to link against an MPI build of `h5py` to run with MPI.
+(Many HPC facilities provide this, or you can build it yourself).

 The implementation is roughly as follows:
 * Divide the work across a 2D grid along the real-space axes. (*This is not necessarily the most efficient division of labor, but it makes I/O and communication easier.*)
 * Each worker loads a chunk of the data, with one pixel of overlap in scan position in each direction.
 At the edges of the scan there is no "overlap."
 * Each worker performs an acuumulator update step using only its local hunk. *Some of the computed values at the boundaries are invalid because they do not respect the global boundary conditions of the problem.*